The Legendary Detroit Diesel V12 (12V-71) – The Most Powerful Engine Built For Highway Trucks In Its Time

 A turbocharged 12V-71T was also available, with a 20% increase in maximum torque and 15% more hp.
 It must be noted that due to their 2-cycle design, DD engines did not show the large increases in torque and hp as some of the 4-stroke diesels could and did.

 It’s common for some to radically increase the boost in 4-stroke diesels to increase power to 2500-3000 hp.
-This is simply impossible with the DD 2-cycle diesels; there’s almost no way to significantly increase their power above their original ratings.
+It’s a bit more challenging to significantly raise the output on a DD, but it’s been done.

 Here’s a 12v-71 powered Kenworth in Australia pulling a road train of vintage trucks.
 I’m not going to pretend I can actually tell the difference between these and an 8 or 6 cylinder DD, because with so many overlapping 2-stroke power cycles there really isn’t any, or if so it’s very subtle.
 But sweet, in any case.